mlmorg/backbone.canal/README.md

 router.go('contact', { id: '123', action: 'edit' }, { replace: true });
 ```

-If you would just like to get the URL of a named route, simply call:
+If you would just like to get the URL of a named route, simply call
+`router.url()` with the same arguments:

 ``` javascript
 router.url('contact', { id: '123', action: 'edit' });